Structure-preserving space discretization of differential and nonlocal constitutive relations for port-Hamiltonian systems: Dirac and Lagrange structures

 \subsection{Infinite-dimensional case}

-Difficulties arise when extending the pH framework to distributed pH systems.
+Difficulties arise when extending the pH framework to distributed pH systems, \textit{i.e.}, when the system's states also depend on a space variable.
 In particular, boundary terms and operator domains have to be taken into account.
 In this section, only a brief overview of the matter is given, the reader may refer to~\cite{jacob2012linear} for an extensive study along with well-posedness results.
 In particular, Stokes-Dirac structures~\cite{kurula2010dirac} have been studied extensively as a special case of Dirac structures, where integration by parts (Stokes' theorem) is encoded in the subspace, this allows the corresponding boundary terms to be expressed as boundary control port~\cite{brugnoli2023stokes}.

 Recently, Stokes-Lagrange structures have been defined on $1$D domains~\cite{maschke2023linear} and $n$D domains~\cite{bendimerad2025stokeslagrange} in order to adapt the Lagrange structure approach to infinite dimensional systems.
 Stokes-Lagrange structures are similar to Stokes-Dirac structures as they take into account the integration by parts.
 Moreover, they allow for the treatment of implicit constitutive relations in the distributed pH framework.